AI writing correction

 Error analysis, feedback and grading suggestions can follow your own criteria.
 The final grade stays with you.

-Original images disappear after correction.
-Stored texts can be deleted again from your account.
+Original images are deleted after correction.
+Stored texts can be removed from your account at any time.

 FAQ